AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/developing-for-cloud-service/azure-storage-fdm.md

 >[!NOTE]
 >
->Now when you build and deploy your project, the project will have the form data model based on the cloud services configuration available in your cloud instance
+>Now when you build and deploy your project using cloud manager, you will have to re-enter your Azure access key in the cloud services configuration.
+To avoid re-entering the access key, it is recommended to create context aware configuration using the environment variables as explained in the [next article](./context-aware-fdm.md)